YTakahashii/portmux/README.md

 - `stdout`/`stderr` are written to `~/.config/portmux/logs/`; view with `portmux logs`.
 - Process state, PIDs, and reserved ports persist in `~/.config/portmux/` for reuse by `ps` and `logs`.
 - Log files are automatically trimmed to the newest content when they exceed 10MB by default; override per project via `logs.maxBytes` in `portmux.config.json`.
+- Trimming runs at process start and when listing processes (`portmux ps`), keeping only the tail within the configured limit.
 - Log cleanup: `portmux stop` removes the associated log file, and `portmux ps` prunes log files not referenced by any recorded process state.
 No separate prune command is required.

 ## Development